vxanthop/e-hotels/etc/spec/models.md

 #### Room
 Each Hotel contains Rooms that are rented to a Customer and rented by an Employee.
 ##### Properties:
 * `room_id`: A number associated to a Room.
-This need not be unique within the whole table of Rooms, because the primary key of Room consists of both `room_ID` and `hotel_id`.
+This need not be unique within the whole table of Rooms, because the primary key of Room consists of both `room_id` and `hotel_id`.
 * `hotel_id`: The primary key of the hotel to which this room belongs.
 * `customer_id`: The SSN of the customer that has rented this Room.
 * `employee_id`: The SSN of the employee that is responsible for renting and checking in the Room.